bitemyapp/fp-course/README.md

 Tests are available as a [tasty](https://hackage.haskell.org/package/tasty) test suite.

-#### tasty
+#### Hspec

-Tasty tests are stored under the `test/` directory.
-Each module from the course that has tests has a corresponding `<MODULE>Test.hs` file.
-Within each test module, tests for each function are grouped using the `testGroup` function.
+Hspec tests are stored under the `test/` directory.
+Each module from the course that has tests has a corresponding `<MODULE>Spec.hs` file.
+Within each test module, tests for each function are grouped using the `describe` function.
-Within each test group there are test cases (`testCase` function), and properties (`testProperty` function).
+Within each test group there are test cases (`it` function), and properties (`prop` function).

 To run the full test suite, build the project as follows: